jxnblk/blog/src/posts/iterations-on-a-theme.md

 A couple years ago, I put together a last-minute [presentation for a meetup][react-design-tooling], and like any good JavaScript developer, instead of reaching for Google Slides, I rolled my own React app.
-The next time I had my arm twisted to speak in front of other people, I abstracted that out into a [component library][redeck].
+The next time someone twisted my arm to speak in front of other people, I abstracted that out into a component library called [Redeck][].
 A little later, after [John Otander][] et al. had released [MDX][], I took that slideshow presentation library and turned it into [MDX Deck][].

 [repng]: https://github.com/jxnblk/repng